 Mewsings from Millie

-People come into the store all the time and mention a bird they have seen that kind of looks like a Goldfinch but at the same time, it isn't.
+People come into the store all the time and mention a bird they have seen that kind of looks like a Goldfinch but it doesn't.
 The bird has been seen eating nyjer thistle and sunflower chips just like a goldfinch.
 What is it?
 Most likely it is a Pine Siskin.
 How can you tell them apart?

 The Pine Siskin is a small, brown streaky bird with yellow edging on its wings and at the base of its tail.
-It has a sharp, pointed bill and a short, notched tail.
+It has a sharp, pointed bill and it tail is short and notched.
 An acrobatic bird, it will flash its yellow wing markings as it flutters at a feeder or takes off in flight.

 Pine Siskins can monopolize your thistle feeder one year and be totally absent the next.
 They are nomadic and range widely and erratically across the continent in response to seed crops.
 If there is a dependable food source, Pine Siskins may breed far south of the normal breeding range.

 Pine Siskins have a metabolic rate that is typically 40% higher than other songbirds of their size.
 When temperatures are extremely cold they can accelerate that rate up to five times normal for several hours.
-They put on half again as much winter fat as their other finch relatives.
+They put on half again as much winter fat as their other finch relatives so it they show up at your feeder, please keep it full!

 The nest of the Pine Siskin is highly insulated to protect eggs from the cold, too.
 The female remains on the nest continuously fed by the male throughout brooding.